 B-3.1 Marking of Test Specimens

 Take one of the rolls from the lot Cut a piece measuring approximately 30 cm in length × full width.
-Mark centrally on it by means of indelible ink (see IS 394 and Note 2) an area 15 × 15 cm with two of its sides in the direction of wales and the other two in the direction of courses.
+Mark centrally on it by means of indelible ink (see IS 394 and Note 2) an area 15 cm × 15 cm with two of its sides in the direction of wales and the other two in the direction of courses.
 Spread this test specimen on a flat smooth surface, carefully removing by hand all creases and wrinkles.
 Within this area, mark six pairs of marks, three pairs each in the wales and courses direction in such a way that the distance between each pair of marks is the same.

-NOTE — If marking ink is not available, dyed cotton sewing thread having a minimum colour fastness rating as given in Table 2 SI No. (v) (b) may be used.
+NOTE — If marking ink is not available, dyed cotton sewing thread having a minimum colour fastness rating as given in Sl No. (v) (b) of Table 2 may be used.

 B-3.2 Procedure